CS126SP20/final-project-DAQIANN/DEVELOPMENT.md

    * Continued writing the game_engine header file.
    * Created the game_engine cpp file and began filling it in.
    * Created player_sprite header and cpp file.
+   * Added methods and constructor to player_sprite header file.
+   * Updated my_app a bit to include some drawings/colors

+####4/24/2020
+   * Filled in some methods for player_sprite to get engine's step working